Feni/nior-kbd/README.md

-# nior-kbd
+# Nior - Keyboard Layout
-Nior - Keyboard Layout
+A custom ergonomic keyboard layout for programming.